apigee/devrel/references/data-converters-shared-flow/README.md

 <Parameter name="dataconverter.type">firestore2rest</Parameter>
 ```

+The **`dataconverter.resource`** should contain the name of the resource object, which will be used to format the JSON output.
+This can easily be extracted from the URL path of the API using the [`ExtractVariables`](https://cloud.google.com/apigee/docs/api-platform/reference/policies/extract-variables-policy#uripathelement) policy (so for example extracting `orders` as the resource name from the URL `https://api.example.com/orderservice/{orders})` into the `resource` variable, and which can be passed to the shared flow as in the example above.

+The **`dataconvert.input`** parameter should contain the source data either in the `odata`, `bigquery`, or `firestore` formats.
+The `response.content` variable is commonly used for this after calling the source systems API for data.

-The result of the conversion is returned in the `dataconverter.output` parameter, which can be assigned to the response with an **AssignMesssage** policy like this:
+The result of the conversion is returned in the **`dataconverter.output`** parameter, which can be assigned to the response with an **AssignMesssage** policy like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>